otto-de/api-guidelines/api-guidelines/global/compatibility/deprecation/rules/must-not-start-using-deprecated-apis.md

 ---
-type: MUST NOT
 id: R000071
 ---

-# not start using deprecated APIs
+# MUST NOT start using deprecated APIs

 Consumers must not start using deprecated APIs, API versions or API features.